 QR Code Security: What to Scan and What to Avoid

-QR codes are convenient, but they can also be abused.
+QR code security matters: QR codes are convenient, but they can also be abused.
 Here's how to stay safe when scanning.

 The Risk